RaphaelKMandel/chronicles-of-vimia/Tasks.md

 - Buffer class:
   - [x] method to determine x,y location given row,col
   - [ ] method to determine text inside/outside start finish
+  - [ ] give it a name, and allow navigation with :e <file> with tabs

 # Approach